benbraou/flex-layout-wiki/Custom-Breakpoints.md

 *  modify the `mediaQuery` ranges (as shown above), or
 *  add additional aliases and selectors

 Other custom aliases will not be available as selectors UNLESS the flex-layout Directives classes are modified or **extended** with those additional custom selectors.

-Consider the **`LayoutExtDirective`** class below which provides support for the *print* and *tablet* selectors. e.g.
+Consider the **`LayoutExtDirective`** class below which provides support for the *print* and *tablet* selectors:

 ```js
 import {Directive, Input, ElementRef, Renderer} from '@angular/core';